 Youâ€™ll notice that thereâ€™s no need for an extra -s when the â€˜whoâ€™ in possession is made plural.
 Though with a word that is inherently plural, you would.
 So:

 The childrenâ€™s catsâ€™ dress sense was not to everyoneâ€™s taste.

 So far, so straightforward.
 But there are a few points of potential confusion left yet.

 This is actually quite simple.
-Possessive adjectives and pronouns (yours, whose, his, hers, theirs) will never need an apostrophe, because they donâ€™t need any extra help to show possession.
+Possessive pronouns (yours, whose, his, hers, theirs) will never need an apostrophe, because they donâ€™t need any extra help to show possession.
 You might say:

 Whose apostrophe?
 Certainly not yours.

 â€˜Itsâ€™ meaning â€˜belonging to itâ€™ can also be put in the pronoun category: it doesnâ€™t need an apostrophe.
 Itâ€™s entirely understandable to assume it would, by following the rule laid out above, but â€˜itâ€™sâ€™ always means â€˜it isâ€™ or â€˜it hasâ€™ â€“ where the apostrophe indicates the contraction (missed out letters).